 - Place the plastic bag within a small and clean bucket and cut the bag open.
 Make sure that the fish or invertebrate does not touch the air and can move around, if they cannot try tilting the bucket at an angle so that they can.

 - Using airline tubing make a small siphon with a drip nozzle to allow for water to drip slowly into the bucket.
-This can be done by twisting the airline tubing and making sure it is stable enough not to flick around on it's own.
-We want to make sure that we have roughly 1-5 drips per second is possible.
+This can be done by twisting the airline tubing and making sure it is stable enough not to flick around on its own.
+We want to make sure that we have roughly 1-5 drips per second if possible.

 - Once the water volume inside of the bucket has doubled, we want to remove half of the water inside.

 - After removing the water once and letting the water volume double again, we can transfer the fish or invertebrate inside of the aquarium now.
 Make sure to never let them touch the air as this can do damage to them even if it is only for a few seconds.

 - Make sure to discard the plastic bag, empty the bucket, and disassemble the airline tubing and drip valve.

 For this method, you do not require any equipment or tools.